pascal-fb-martin/housebuild/README.md

 * [HouseKasa](https://github.com/pascal-fb-martin/housekasa): control the TP-Link Kasa bulbs and plugs.

+* [HouseTuya](https://github.com/pascal-fb-martin/housetuya): control bulbs and plugs that use the Tuya protocol.

+* [HouseLights](https://github.com/pascal-fb-martin/houselights): schedule your home lights when you are on travel, or anything attached to a (smart) plug.

+* [HouseSprinkler](https://github.com/pascal-fb-martin/housesprinkler): an irrigation system that schedules your sprinklers.
+Combine it with [WaterWise](https://github.com/pascal-fb-martin/waterwise) and [HouseRelays](https://github.com/pascal-fb-martin/houserelays) and you get your very own smart irrigation system.

 * [WaterWise](https://github.com/pascal-fb-martin/waterwise): get the watering index from the South California Water District.
 This is for people in the Los Angeles area.

-* [HouseSprinkler](https://github.com/pascal-fb-martin/housesprinkler): an irrigation system that schedules your sprinklers.
-Combine it with [WaterWise](https://github.com/pascal-fb-martin/waterwise) and [HouseRelays](https://github.com/pascal-fb-martin/houserelays) and you get your very own smart irrigation system.
+* [HouseCimis](https://github.com/pascal-fb-martin/housecimis): calculate the watering based on the state of California CIMIS Et0 values.

-* [HouseLights](https://github.com/pascal-fb-martin/houselights): schedule your home lights when you are on travel, or anything attached to a (smart) plug.
+* [HouseMech](https://github.com/pascal-fb-martin/housemech): automate your home lights based on events and other input status.

-* [HouseDepot](https://github.com/pascal-fb-martin/housedepot): a centralized and versioned store for applications configuration.
+* [HouseAlmanach](https://github.com/pascal-fb-martin/housealmanach): provide a locally estimated time of day for sunrise and sunset.

+* [HouseSun](https://github.com/pascal-fb-martin/housesun): provide the time of day for sunrise and sunset, based on the [Sunrise-Sunset.org](https://sunrise-sunset.org) web site.

+* [HouseDVR](https://github.com/pascal-fb-martin/housedvr): collect, store and give access to video security recordings.

+* [HouseMotion](https://github.com/pascal-fb-martin/housemotion): Interface the Motion service with HouseDVR.

 All the web services above are based on [echttp](https://github.com/pascal-fb-martin/echttp), a HTTP environment to be embedded in C applications.
 Provides both a HTTP server, a HTTP client and JSON, XML decoding libraries.